Jordan2266/Aerospace-Engineering/README.md

 ## What is aerospace engineering?
-<p>Aerospace engineering is the field of study of aircraft and spacecraft. </p>
+<p>Aerospace engineering is the field of study of the design and development of aircraft and spacecraft.
+Jobs for this field can range from   </p>
 ## Why is aerospace engineering so important?

 ## Why is aerospace engineering important to the U.S. military?